What Are Zillow Pre-Market Listings or Zillow Pre-forclosures?

 - Home buying myths many think are true – When purchasing a home, there is always misinformation out there that can confuse the buying public.
 See some of the most common myths and avoid making mistakes.

-- More reasons why Zillow Zestimates are inaccurate – see multiple articles that explain why Zillow estimates of value are not to be trusted.
+- More reasons why Zillow Zestimates are inaccurate – see multiple articles explaining why Zillow estimates of value are not trusted.
 The values seen on Zillow are rarely accurate.
-When purchasing a home there is always misinformation out there that can confuse the buying public.
+When purchasing a home, there is always misinformation out there that can confuse the buying public.
 See some of the most common myths and avoid making mistakes.

 Use these additional articles to help in the process of finding your dream home.
 Make sure you do not fall for the Zillow pre-market listings you see so often.
 Best of luck in your home search!

-About the Author: The above Real Estate information on some Zillow listings are not for sale was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 33+ Years.
+About the Author: The above Real Estate information on pre-foreclosure listings on Zillow are not for sale was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at billgassett@remaxexec.com or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 35+ Years.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!